 In February 2011, we announced results of a series of laboratory-scale tests investigating the production of aluminum-scandium master alloys directly from aluminum oxide and scandium oxide feed materials, prepared by the Commonwealth Scientific and Industrial Research Organisation ("CSIRO").
-The overall objective of this research was to demonstrate and commercialize the production of aluminum-scandium master alloy using impure scandium oxide as the scandium source, potentially significantly improving the economics of aluminum-scandium master alloy production.
+The overall objective of this research was to demonstrate and commercialize the production of aluminum-scandium master alloy using impure scandium oxide, sourced from third parties, as the scandium feedstock, potentially significantly improving the economics of aluminum-scandium master alloy production.
 In 2014, the Company announced it applied for a US Patent on master alloy production, which is still in the application phase.
 That patent application addressed scandium master alloys with both aluminum-base and magnesium-base metals.
+The application has been modified several times and remains in the application stage at this time.